lihyin/code_rewrite/README.md

 # Introduction
-This repository implements the code short description API by using OpenAI API (with its open accessible GPT-3 models), AWS Lambda, AWS API Gateway, and Python.
+This repository implements the API of generating code from docstring document by using OpenAI API (with its open accessible GPT-3 models), AWS Lambda, AWS API Gateway, and Python.
 The API could be improved by switching to use OpenAI Codex model once the Codex model access is approved.

 # How to use the API
 * API Endpoint: https://r4ph71epe1.execute-api.us-east-1.amazonaws.com/dev